Party vote

 Ensure that career services are available to Māori students

-Continue work with iwi and hapū regarding inclusion of local tikanga and pūrakau in the curriculum
+Continue working with iwi and hapū to include local tikanga and pūrakau in the curriculum

 Continue to support Māori media